 In case you need a quick guide to making a conference poster, here’s a poster of poster tips.
 Just view click to enlarge, or display with a room projector and invite students to come up and read together.
 It’s also available as a PDF if you want to print an actual poster of it — which I highly recommend if you are assigning a poster project for your class.
 My full tips (and free templates) are at “Designing conference posters“.

 When I give lectures on poster design, I show examples of horrific posters I’ve found on the internet.
-To be honest, almost all posters on the internet are horrific, so all I really have to do is choose a few.
-But I fear that someday the author of a poster I’m critiquing is going to be in the audience, in the front row, and carrying a concealed weapon, so I thought it was time to construct my own bad poster.
+But I fear that someday the author of a poster I’m critiquing is going to be in the audience and carrying a concealed weapon, so I thought it was time to construct my own bad poster.
 The result is, “Pigs in space: effect of zero gravity and ad libitum feeding on weight gain in Cavia porcellus.”
-I’m especially ashamed of the bad logos, which I designed so as not to anger actual entities like NSF, SpaceX, and the Corn Refiners Association.
-A partial list of why the poster is awful is below the image.
+A list of why the poster is awful is below the image.

 Too much text (I’ve been on mission to push for 800 words).

 Background image is distracting (distracts from illustrations).